nishanil/Ask-X/README.md

-# Ask-X
+# Ask X
-Ask X is a help chat app for XHacknight
+Ask X is a help chat for XHacknight